-As we head into the close of the year, we have officially gotten over the “wedding season” hump.
-For some, the constant string of weddings that you committed to over the spring and summer months have winded down.
-Now you can give your weekends and wallets a little bit of a rest.
-However, just because the wedding season is no longer upon us, that doesn’t mean couples don’t partake in festive nuptials during the winter months.
-I’ve been thinking about this a lot, as I’m gearing up for my own upcoming winter wedding.
-And as I’ve been deep in planning mode my loved ones are super excited to get dressed to the nines for the event.
-Being the trend and fashion enthusiast that I am, I’ve been a big part of their outfit choice discussions, which got me thinking.
-What are some of the best trends and options to wear as a winter wedding guest?
-So, I want to dive into that this month!
+Just because we are not in what is known as wedding season, that doesn’t mean couples don’t partake in festive nuptials during the winter months.
+I have a lot of fond memories this time of year, as my own wedding was in the winter.
+I recall when I was in deep in wedding planning mode, my loved ones were super excited to get dressed to the nines for the event.
+Being the trend and fashion enthusiast that I am, I was a big part of their outfit choice discussions and they turned to me for advice.
+So what are some of the best trends and options to wear as a winter wedding guest?
 Here’s what to wear to a winter wedding.

 What To Wear To A Winter Wedding: The Trends

-Even though you wouldn’t want to wear a full formal gown as shown by fall 2019 RTW designers like Carolina Herrera or Christian Siriano (it’s a no-no to upstage the bride and groom), you can incorporate some of the details or mimic the fabrics which will translate wonderfully into your guest attire.
-Fabrics with a high shine finish, feathers, velvet and lots of texture were all shown by these designers, most of which can be pared down into real life.
+Even though you wouldn’t want to wear a full formal gown as shown by fall 2023 RTW designers like Carolina Herrera or Christian Siriano (it’s a no-no to upstage the bride and groom), you can incorporate some of the details or mimic the fabrics which will translate wonderfully into your guest attire.
+Fabrics with a high shine finish, feathers, velvet, tulle, tuxedo looks and lots of texture were all shown by designers, most of which can be pared down into real life.

-If I had any weddings I was attending this winter (besides my own!), I would love to wear this black dress with crystal detail hem and bell sleeves by Christian Siriano.
+If I had any weddings I was attending this winter, I would love to wear this black dress with crystal detail hem and bell sleeves by Christian Siriano.
 It looks comfortable, completely elegant, has a little sparkle and the long sleeves for winter will surely keep me warm.

 Winter Wedding Guest Dresses and Outfits

 Now the fun part!
 What are some good options to wear during the winter weddings you may have coming up?
 I mentioned that velvet is a perfect option as it looks lush and keeps you warm.
-I love the deep jewel tone of this forest green Ted Baker London Fit & Flare Dress.
+I love the deep jewel tone of this forest green Mac Duggal Long Sleeve Fit & Flare Velvet Embellished Cocktail Dress.
 It’s an easy choice considering its just one piece.
-All you have to add are some good dancing shoes and some fabulous jewelry!
+All you have to add are some good dancing shoes and minimal jewelry!

-Speaking of dancing shoes, I’ve never been one to take my heels off as I get down on the dance floor, but for those who don’t want the hassle of hurt feet, I came across these Steve Madden Rhinestone Loafers.
+Speaking of dancing shoes, I’ve never been one to take my heels off as I get down on the dance floor, but for those who don’t want the hassle of hurt feet, I came across these J. Renee Cameo Patent Bow Detail Block Heel flats.
 Honestly, I’d wear these any day of the week, but they would work great as a replacement to heels with a nice pants suit as a wedding guest.
 They give the perfect punch, will save your feet and scream, “I’m ready to celebrate!”

 Finally, you know how I feel about a great jumpsuit and I feel they are ideal for a winter wedding.
 My mother is far from the traditional “Mother of the Bride,” so when looking for an outfit for my wedding she went non-traditional as expected.
 She opted for this Adrianna Papell Flutter One Shoulder Jumpsuit.
-I can tell just from pictures of her trying it on how good she feels in it.
+I could tell even from pictures of her first trying it on how good she felt in it.
+My wedding was in 2019 and this jumpsuit is still available in red, coral or black.
 It’s fun and absolutely appropriate as a guest for a wedding.
-If she (or anyone) decides on this option, I doubt there will be any regrets.
+If you decide on this jumpsuit, I doubt there will be any regrets.

 1. Choose warmth and comfort.